barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 > Making his bows he said, "I am released from the body of a fox."

-No you're not.
-Like an addendum [BoS case 123] puts it: _"fox drool is still there"_.
+No you're not. _"Fox drool is still there."_

 Before and after the turning point are the same.
 Old Paichang was enlightened but there was __no evasion__, __because__ an enlightened person _"does **not** evade the law of cause and effect"_.